suprcrew/project-configs/README.md

 Only maintainers are allowed to deploy new versions!

-1. Run `composer run release` which will run tests and on success update changelog, package version and creates a release tag
+1. Run `npm run release` which will update changelog, package version and creates a publishes a release and push everything to master.
-2. switch to master branch and merge develop branch
-3. Run `composer run deploy` which will run tests and on success push tags, master branch and develop branch

 ## Security